hapax/hapax.github.io/assets/simple-physics.md

 you are bumping into, the cross-section is $\pi R^2$, and if you are much smaller, it is $\pi r^2$.

+*Running in the rain.*
+So far, we're imagining the colliding objects are stationary (or stationary on average).
+Our estimates will work for stationary elephants, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
+But taking movement into account isn't too hard.
-*Running in the rain.* We're going to give a simple solution to an age old problem: should you walk or run in the rain?
+To illustrate, we're going to solve the age-old problem: should you walk or run in the rain?
+Some people argue it doesn't matter (there is infamous MythBusters episode about it) since you encounter the same number of rain drops whether you walk or run.
+Let's use collision cylinders to check!

 We will of course model people as spheres, but see Exercise 14 for a more realistic approach.
 So, you are a sphere of radius $R$, running through the rain.
-The rain consists of very tiny balls of water, falling at some speed
+The rain consists of very tiny balls of water, falling directly down at some speed $v$.
-$v$.
-For simplicity, we assume they fall directly down, but we will comment on the effect of wind in a moment.
+(We will consider the effects of wind in a moment.)
+Viewed in the reference frame of the falling drops, there are $n$ drops per unit volume.

 ---